Table of Contents

 Governance and compliance leads who manage standards, privacy, and risk

-What’s often missing is role clarity.
+What’s often missing is role clarity, which in practice is defined throughdata stewardship roles responsible for data quality and governance within each domain.
 To move from reactive data delivery to product-driven execution, teams must establish decision rights and accountability across the data product lifecycle.
 This includes defining:

 -